bryancross/key2pdf/README.md

 `script/bootstrap.sh`

 ## Configuration
-The bootstrap script creates an empty config.json file in the `/config` directory.
-Edit it and add the following keys with values appropriate to your environment.
+The bootstrap script creates the /job and /log directories.
+You'll need to copy `job-template-exmample.json` to `job-template.json` and edit the values to match your environment.
+The only edits you'll need to make to run are in the `job.config` element:

 `{`<br>
    `"GitHubPAT":"<yourPAT>"` <br>